Yo-kai Watch: Characters

-A Yo-kai who is Komasan's younger brother and also of the Charming tribe.
+Komajiro is a lion dog Yo-kai who is Komasan's younger brother and also of the Charming Tribe.
 He is more outgoing and ready to experience the city than Komasan, and has adapted to city life better than him.
 In Yo-kai Watch: Enma Daiō to Itsutsu no Monogatari da Nyan!, he and Komasan gain an adoptive human brother named Komasaburo.